zouge666/02806-group28.github.io/index.md

 > *“If France plays in Paris, even Brazil’s samba doesn’t work.”*
 > *“Mexico’s high-altitude stadiums?
 Instant nosebleed for Europeans.”*

-Football fans love to talk about **home turf advantage**—the idea that cities like Paris, Buenos Aires, or Mexico City come with invisible boosts: louder fans, local climate, and psychological edge.
+Football fans love to talk about **home turf advantage**; the idea that cities like Paris, Buenos Aires, or Mexico City come with invisible boosts: louder fans, local climate, and psychological edge.
 Some even claim European teams *"can’t breathe"* at Mexico’s altitude, or that France “becomes invincible” when in Stade de France.

 But is that true?